How to Build a Healthy Morning Routine That Actually Sticks

 • stretch while your coffee brews

-Step 6: Keep Your Routine Flexible, Not Rigid
+Step 6: Keep the Routine Flexible — Not Rigid

 • 1 minute of breathing